A Blue Badge helps people with disabilities or health conditions park closer to their destination, either as a driver or passenger.

 Reporting misuse of a Blue Badge

-If you believe a Blue Badge is being misused, please contact us and action will be taken where appropriate.
+If you believe a Blue Badge is being misused, please contact us and we will take action where appropriate.

 If possible, please include the following information: